-We have a half acre pond and thought why not get some ducks who can enjoy this beautiful pond we have.
+We have a half-acre pond and thought, why not get some ducks who can enjoy our beautiful pond.

 Good thing we didn’t get started on that while they were ducklings.

-Our ducks are terrified of the pond.
-Several times we have tried to walk them towards the pond and as soon as they hit the water they come right back out.
+Our Kahki Campbell ducks are terrified of the pond.
+Several times we have tried to walk them toward the pond, and as soon as they hit the water, they come right back out.

-Some friends of mine suggested not filling the pool and they will eventually go to the pond.
+Some friends suggested not filling the pool, and they will eventually go to the pond.

 Then a puddle that is big enough for the ducks became their home.
 I was disappointed but glad I didn’t have to fill the pool anymore.

-It was just a few days past the first day of spring and the girls and I have been walking up more towards the pond.
+It was just a few days past the first day of spring, and the girls and I had been walking up more toward the pond.
 The ducks have been quite curious waddling behind us.

-Sure enough, after a couple days of walking around the pond, they were right at the edge with three of them on the actual water!
-Our dog came over and scared them out, and it’s been a couple days and they are back to their puddle, but I am confident they will venture back out.
+Sure enough, after a couple of days of walking around the pond, they were right at the edge with three of them on the actual water!
+Then, of course, our dog came over and scared them out, and it’s been a couple of days, and they are back to their puddle, but I am confident they will venture back out.

 So if you plan on having ducks at your pond, be sure to raise them near the water source you want them at.
-When I stopped filling the pool I found the ducks in the water buckets.
-They will get to water as long as you provide it.
+When I stopped filling the pool, I found the ducks in the water buckets.
+They will get to the water as long as you provide it.

-Do yourself a favor and as ducklings have them near the water source you want them to stay at!
+Please do yourself a favor, and as ducklings, have them near the water source you want them to stay at!

 What tips do you have for raising ducks?